ersel/spotify-cli-mac/README.md

     -h, --help     output usage information
     -V, --version  output the version number

+# Displaying Lyrics
+In order to be able to use the `lyrics` command, you will need to get a `Client Access Token` for the `Genius API`.
+Sign up for API access here: https://genius.com/api-clients

+Once you have your client access token, edit the `config.json` found under `/usr/local/lib/node_modules/spotify-cli-mac/`

-Contributions and feedback are welcome and encouraged!
+*Contributions and feedback are welcome and encouraged!*